-The Tracking is the mechanism by which Entity Framework tracks changes to the entities retrieved from the database.
+Tracking is the mechanism by which Entity Framework performs tracking of changes in entities retrieved from the database.

-Tracking is one of the best features of Entity Framework.
-However, it can also be one of the most costly in terms of performance.
+Tracking is one of Entity Framework’s best features.
+But it can also be one of the most costly in terms of performance.

-For this reason, sometimes it will be beneficial to disable the system using NoTracking, to optimize our applications.
+For this reason, sometimes it will be beneficial for us to deactivate the system using NoTracking, to optimize our applications.

 What is Tracking in Entity Framework?